 1974 - A fine shot of the building before 438 became the Main Theatre.
 Thanks to Sean Ault for spotting this one on eBay.
 That's Winston St. on the far left.
 And, for you Tarantino fans, note The Red Apple over near the corner.

-1983 - A view from the American Classic Images collection.
+1983 - A view from the now-vanished American Classic Images website.

 1983 - The Regent and its neighbor to the north, the Main Theatre, are captured in this photo from the American Classic Images collection.